Apple Scionwood

 Tags: Disease-resistant, Harvest period early

-These apples often have lovely pink centers and a nice tart/sweet taste.
+These Alfred Etter apples often have lovely pink centers and a nice tart/sweet taste.
 However, in our experience, only around half the apples have pink flesh.
 These are rather scab prone and subject to other, later season, fungal problems.
 They are unruly growers.
 Not for the novice.

 A wonderful cider apples in the bitter sweet category.
 These are very disease resistant and productive though only every other year.
 Highly prized by northwest cider makers.
 We have these in bulk quantities.